Harzburg Front: Events

 In addition to the leadership of the DNVP and NSDAP, Sturmabteilung (SA) chief Ernst Röhm, Reichsführer-SS Heinrich Himmler and Reichstag MP Hermann Göring, the meeting was attended by numerous representatives on the right of German politics including the Hohenzollern princes Eitel Friedrich of Prussia and his brother August Wilhelm (sons of the exiled Emperor Wilhelm II) and further prominent members of the Prussian aristocracy, the Stahlhelm leaders Franz Seldte and Theodor Duesterberg, former General Walther von Lüttwitz behind the Kapp Putsch and former commander of the Baltic Sea Division and Baltische Landeswehr General Rüdiger von der Goltz, former Reichswehr Chief of Staff General Hans von Seeckt (then Reichstag MP of the national liberal German People's Party), the Pan-German League chairman Heinrich Class, State Minister Klagges as well as some representatives of the business party such as steel magnate Fritz Thyssen and the Vereinigten vaterländischen Verbände Deutschlands ("United Patriotic Associations of Germany", VvVD) under von der Goltz.
 The non-partisan Hjalmar Schacht, as a highly respected fiscal expert who had resigned as Reichsbank president the year before in protest against the Young Plan, vehemently spoke against Brüning's economic and financial policy, which caused a great stir.
 However, most leaders of industry and big business who had been invited to attend were notably absent.
 Only Ernst Brandi attended.

-Hugenberg had intended to use the Harzburg meeting as a forum to form a united opposition cabinet representing "national Germany" (i.e. the parties and groups of the Right) under his leadership and to agree upon a single candidate to represent the Right at the forthcoming presidential elections scheduled for 1932.
-However, due to personal and ideological differences such a united opposition never materialised.
-The evening before the meeting, Hitler had been personally received by President Hindenburg for the first time and in the night left for Bad Harzburg conscious that he would be the actual strong man on the Right.
-The NSDAP viewed the aging Hugenberg and his companions with distrust and contempt, they were determined to avoid making any commitments that would undermine the independence of their movement.
-Although they had entered into regional coalition governments with the DNVP and despite the fact that Hugenberg and Schacht would both serve in Hitler's first national cabinet, the NSDAP were already determined that they would take power on their own terms and only as leaders of any coalition they entered into.
+Hugenberg had intended to use the Harzburg meeting as a forum to form a united opposition cabinet representing "national Germany" (the parties and the groups of the right) under his leadership and to agree upon a single candidate to represent the right at the forthcoming presidential elections scheduled for 1932.
+However, personal and ideological differences caused such a united opposition never to materialise.
+The evening before the meeting, Hitler had been personally received by President Hindenburg for the first time and in the night left for Bad Harzburg conscious that he would be the actual strong man on the right.

+The NSDAP viewed the aging Hugenberg and his companions with distrust and contempt.
+It was determined to avoid making any commitments that would undermine the independence of its movement.
+Although it had entered regional coalition governments with the DNVP, and Hugenberg and Schacht would both serve in Hitler's first national cabinet, the NSDAP was already determined that it would take power on its own terms and only as leaders of any coalition that it entered.
 Until the final rally, Hitler evaded all joint appearances.
 In the end, the participants found no common ground beyond their enmity against the Brüning Cabinet and Otto Braun's Prussian government.